pcengines/apu2-documentation/docs/voyage_image_building_alix.md

 Eg. for `3.14.12` is could be `3.14.X` version when `X >= 12`.
 Then extract the downloaded archive with kernel files.

-3. Send config file from target device `/boot` directory to your PC.
+3. Transfer config file from target device `/boot` directory to your PC.
 It should be named similar to `config-3.14.12-voyage`.

 4. Rename config file to `.config` and place in the directory where